Wachovia agrees to $148 mln pact with SEC, states

 * Sareb close to auctioning 350 mln euro portfolio - source

-Dec 8 Wachovia Bank, owned by Wells Fargo & Co (WFC.N) , agreed to pay $148 million in a settlement with state and federal authorities over allegations of bid-rigging and other abuses in the municipal bond derivatives market.
+Dec 8 Wachovia Bank, owned by Wells Fargo & Co, agreed to pay $148 million in a settlement with state and federal authorities over allegations of bid-rigging and other abuses in the municipal bond derivatives market.

 Wachovia rigged at least 48 municipal bond reinvestment transactions in 25 states and Puerto Rico, the U.S. Securities and Exchange Commission said in a statement announcing the pact on Thursday.
 The SEC said Wachovia agreed to the settlement without admitting or denying the allegations.